Principles of Total Quality Management & Eight Principles of TQM

 2. Leadership

 Leadership is the process by which an individual influences other people to work effectively to achieve organizational goals.
-They enhance relation engagement in the organization.
+They enhance relationship engagement in the organization.
 Leadership is essential in maintaining unity among employees to achieve interdependent goals (Evans, 2013).
 Although there are mainly three types of leadership in the industry, the democratic leadership style is the best to perform well.
-Leaders can form a convenient environment to work effectively inside the organization, where all employees work to achieve the organization’s goal.
+Leaders can form a convenient environment to work effectively inside the organization, where all employees work to achieve the organization's goal.
 So, leadership seems to be an essential principle of total quality management.

 The primary advantages of Leadership are: